fverdugo/InplaceArrays.jl/docs/src/Arrays.md

 ### Operation kernels

-We provide a mechanism in order to construct lazy arrays obtained by applying some operations to other arrays.
-The operations are represented by objects (referred to as *kernels*) that implement the following interface.
+The [`apply`](@ref) function provides a mechanism to construct lazy arrays obtained by applying some operations to other arrays.
+The operations are represented by objects (referred to as *kernels*).
 We rely in duck typing here.
 There is not an abstract type representing a kernel.
-Any type is referred to as a *kernel* if it implements the following interface.
+Any type is referred to as a *kernel* if it implements the following interface:

-The functions to be overloaded for a new kernel are
 - [`apply_kernel!(cache,k,x...)`](@ref)
 - [`kernel_cache(k,x...)`](@ref)
 - [`kernel_return_type(k,Ts::Type...)`](@ref)